isabella232/datadog-ci/src/commands/trace/README.md

 ### Supported CIs

-You may use `trace command` in any CI, but the trace will only be continued in the following supported CIs:
+You may use `trace command` in any CI, but the created span will only be a part of a pipeline trace in the following supported CIs:

 - Jenkins.
 [Datadog Jenkins Plugin](https://docs.datadoghq.com/integrations/jenkins/) v2.4.0 or higher needs to be installed.